Extra Curricular Programs

 Sign up for the fun afterschool programs at Slavens!
-All signups must be done directly with each provider.
+All signups must be done at https://www.homeroom.com/sites/slavens-denver.
 Parents are responsible to register and provide payment to all classes.
 Classes fill up quickly so act now!
-Room numbers will be posted on the first day of enrichment by the Clayton St front doors and on the Enrichment tab on the Slavens App.
+Room numbers will be posted on the first day of enrichment by the Clayton St front doors and on the Enrichment tab on the Slavens App and Website.
 Please remind your child that they are attending a program on the 1st date that classes begin.
-All classes run from 3:10 – 4:10pm unless noted.
+All classes run from 3:10–4:10pm or 3:10–4:40.
 There will be no enrichment on days there are no school.
-You can confirm the daily schedule on the Slavens App.
 There will be special classes on Early Release days.
 Check out the Current Enrichment Programs.
+Questions?
+Contact Stephanie Slaybaugh.

 Discovery Link (formerly Kaleidoscope)